Russell-King/SubMonkey/README.md

 SubMonkey
 ==============

 This bundle lets you to use the multi-platform editor [Sublime Text](http://www.sublimetext.com) as an IDE for the [monkey programming language](http://www.monkey-x.com).
-It is based on [monkey.tmbundle](https://github.com/gingerbeardman/monkey.tmbundle).
+It is based on [monkey.sublime](https://github.com/gingerbeardman/monkey.sublime), origionaly based on [monkey.tmbundle](https://github.com/gingerbeardman/monkey.tmbundle).

 Origionaly created by Matt Sephton, [http://www.gingerbeardman.com/monkey/](http://www.gingerbeardman.com/monkey/)